charulagrl/reddit/README.md

 # reddit-clone

-The app will allow any user to create a topic and upvote/downvote any topic.
+The flask-app allows any user to create a topic and upvote/downvote any topic.

 ## Setup